Marina Keller

 Marina Keller is a Swiss football player currently playing as a defender for FC Zürich in the Nationalliga A.

 She started her career in 2000 in FFC Schwerzenbach, later absorbed by Grasshopper Club, where she spent ten years.
-In 2008, she was named the year0s best Swiss player.
+In 2008, she was named the years best Swiss player.
 In 2010, she moved to Spain to play for Levante UD, and the next year she played in CE Sant Gabriel.
 In 2012, she returned to Switzerland, signing for Grasshopper's rival FC Zürich.
 She debuted in the UEFA Champions League with Zürich in August that year.

 She is a member of the Swiss national team since 2007.